Multisig Treasury Reconciliation: Why Safe Is Not Your Books (2026)

 Export is not reconciliation

-- Every Safe is in the wallet inventory (completeness first).
+- Every Safe is in the wallet inventory, completeness first.

-- Each event classified and valued.
+- Each event is classified and valued.

 The correct architecture